cferdinandi/houdini/README.md

 - Supports multiple instantiations at once.
 - Better accessibility and semantics.
 - Automatically progressively enhances your markup for you.
+- Deprecated callbacks in favor of custom events.

 ### Migrating to Houdini 10 from Older Versions